Norfolk Constabulary: 21st century

 In March 2006, proposals were made by the Home Secretary which would see the force merge with neighbouring forces Cambridgeshire Constabulary and Suffolk Constabulary to form a strategic police force for East Anglia.
 The Norfolk Police Authority was enthusiastic for the merger, but the neighbouring forces were not.
 With the announcement in July 2006 by the Home Office that the principle of merger was under review, the Norfolk Constabulary announced their intention to recruit a permanent Chief Constable, a process that they had delayed while merger was likely.

 In 2008, the force changed uniforms to black combat style trousers with a polo shirt but reverted to the more traditional white shirt and tie on a trial basis in November 2012.
 It has since reverted to the polo shirt.

 In 2018, Norfolk abolished its use of PCSOs and made all of its remaining PCSOs redundant.
 It became the first police force in England to do this.
-The loss of PCSOs had allowed Norfolk Police to recruit 97 new staff, including 81 police officers.
+The loss of 150 PCSOs allowed Norfolk Police to recruit 97 new staff, including 81 police officers.
 A 5.5pc rise in the police precept of council tax led to a further 17 police officers and six staff being hired.

-2019 saw the UK Prime Minister announce that 20,000 new police officers would be recruited as part of a national uplift programme.
+In 2019 the Prime Minister announced that 20,000 new police officers would be recruited as part of a national uplift programme.
 Norfolk had been allocated 224 of those new officers.

 2020/2021 saw almost half of all new Police Officer recruits being female.
 Since the Government uplift programme began, Norfolk had recruited 211 additional officers as of May 2022, bringing the force strength up to 1,888 police officers.

 In 2022, Norfolk begun training recruits under the new Police Education Qualifications Framework (PEQF) from its new training centre at Hethersett Old Hall, which sees a partnership of training with Anglia Ruskin University.